What Is Floor Sawing and How Is It Used in Construction?

 In modern construction, speed, safety and sustainability are more important than ever.
 Floor sawing ticks all three boxes: it allows contractors to work faster, reduces waste compared to hammer-breaking methods, and keeps noise and vibration levels to a minimum, which is crucial on sensitive or urban sites.
 Whether it’s a commercial fit-out, a housing development or highway maintenance, floor sawing offers a professional, cost-effective solution.

-At Prime Cut Diamond Drilling, floor sawing is one of our core services.
 With over 25 years’ experience in diamond drilling, concrete cutting and wall sawing, we’ve built a reputation for delivering fast, reliable results across London, Essex and the wider UK.
 Our team operates 24/7, using modern, well-maintained equipment to handle projects of any scale — from small domestic jobs to large-scale civil engineering works.
 Safety and precision are always our top priorities.

 Floor sawing might look like a simple process, but in the hands of trained professionals it’s one of the most effective tools in modern construction.
 It delivers clean, accurate results while keeping projects on time and on budget.
 If you’re planning a project that needs expert floor sawing or any kind of concrete cutting, get in touch with Prime Cut Diamond Drilling today.
 Our friendly team will be happy to provide advice, a free site survey or a no-obligation quote.
 Call us now or send us an email / submit a form.